elucode/codeing-in-c/README.md

 + Usage of Markdown

 ## Lessons
-+ hello world (filename must end with .c not .cpp)
++ 1helloworld.c (filename must end with .c not .cpp)

 ## Resources
 +